 If the floor is uninsulated, it will be beneficial to install polystyrene or bulk insulation suitable for use in subfloor spaces.
 For floors that have had foil installed, it will be beneficial to remove the foil and replace it with insulation.
 Installing the insulation will also reduce the amount of air leakage through the floor.

 Retrofitting or repairing foil insulation under floors was banned from 1 July 2016.
-This practice can be dangerous – the risk is that people using staples or nails to attach the foil to timber members accidentally pierce a live electrical cable.
+This practice can be dangerous – the risk is that people using metal staples to attach the foil to timber members accidentally pierce a live electrical cable.
 There have been five electrocution deaths and one non-fatal shock reported in New Zealand from installation of foil insulation under houses.

 Original and any later window replacements are most likely to be single glazed and the window sections relatively air leaky.
 This makes them inefficient in terms of maintaining and retaining heat within the building.